 Installing External Bifold Doors

 There are a wide range of external bifold doors available and any of them will bring a great deal of character to your home.
 Most enticingly of all, it's deceptively easy to install bifold doors.
 Here we'll be providing a step-by-step guide on how to fit a bifold door in your home, that should take you no longer than a wet Sunday afternoon to accomplish.
-Do keep in mind, however, that whilst this is a fairly straightforward procedure, a good level of DIY experience will be necessary.
-Exterior bi fold doors are quite a bit trickier to install than interior doors, so please keep that in mind.
+You can read our guide on how to install internal bifold doors here.

 How To Fit External Bifold Doors

 Next, you'll want to make a few preparations before hanging bifold doors.
 If you are replacing an existing set of doors, make sure that the lintels over the opening are in good shape.
 This is, of course, assuming the aperture is the same width and height required for your new door, as if not, you'll probably need to hire a structural engineer to help you increase or decrease the size of the opening.

 Right.
 Now you should be ready to begin.
 So.
 Here we'll be taking you through how to install external bifold doors step by step.

-- Before you get to work assembling the frame, you'll need to prepare the sill for assembly.
+2. Before you get to work assembling the frame, you'll need to prepare the sill for assembly.
 If your sill is not already pre-assembled (this will depend on the manufacturer) then simply apply a bead of silicon to the rebate in the top part and push the two parts together.
 Next, drill 2.5 x 25mm pilot holes through the three fixing holes in the underside of the sill at around 100mm, 250mm and 400mm from each end.

-- Now you're ready to assemble the frame.
+3. Now you're ready to assemble the frame.
 Your frame will most likely need to be fixed together with woodscrews and gaskets, which will come with your set.
 Apple some silicone sealant (which, again, should have come with your door set) to each end of the head assembly, either side of the tenon at the mill end of each jamb assembly, and to each end of the stops of each jamb assembly.

-- Next, fix the jamb assembly to the head assembly, then slot the tenon at the sill end of the jamb assembly into the available channel in the sill assembly and screw them together.
+4. Next, fix the jamb assembly to the head assembly, then slot the tenon at the sill end of the jamb assembly into the available channel in the sill assembly and screw them together.
 Before you move on, check that the corners of the frame are square and everything looks (for want of a better word) stable.
 If they seem wonky, loosen the screws and adjust the frame before retightening them.
 Finally, secure the tie plates to the underside of the frame at the positions you prepared earlier with the pilot holes.

-- Now you should be ready to fix the frame in your opening.
+5. Now you should be ready to fix the frame in your opening.
 Guide your frame into the opening and adjust its position so that the fixing holes in the head track are in the right positions.
 Once you're happy with the position, pre-drill the lintel through the head used the prepared holes as a guide.

-- When you're happy with your positioning, place around 5mm of packing between the head and top of the opening and below the sill until it's nice and tight.
+6. When you're happy with your positioning, place around 5mm of packing between the head and top of the opening and below the sill until it's nice and tight.
 Be sure to to over-tighten though, as this will cause you major problems further down the road.

-- Your frame should be secured by the packers now, so you will be able to drill the 8mm holes 70m into the structure on either side of the frame through the prepared holes in the jambs.
+7. Your frame should be secured by the packers now, so you will be able to drill the 8mm holes 70m into the structure on either side of the frame through the prepared holes in the jambs.
 Next, insert your frame fixing bolts through the jambs and into the walls and tighten them just enough to make sure the jambs are not distorted.

-- Now it's time to fix your sill and head.
+8. Now it's time to fix your sill and head.
 For each sill tie, find a decent fixing point and drill for the masonry plug before fixing the ties using said plugs.
 Then, check that the jams are vertical and the head and sill are level, and you should be ready to fix the head.

-- The fixings to the head need to be fitted in stages.
+9. The fixings to the head need to be fitted in stages.
 Starting with the two outer fixings, offer up the fixing screw and tighten it a little, but not fully.
 At a central point, lightly tighten a screw until the head and the lintel are almost touching, then working from the jambs inwards, lightly tighten screws, varying the packing between the head and the lintel to create a slight upwards curve to the head.

-- Next you'll need to attach the hinges, which is far from an exact process, and will depend on your specific external bifold doors set.
+10. Next you'll need to attach the hinges, which is far from an exact process, and will depend on your specific external bifold doors set.
 You should have received some instructions with your purchase, so please consult them!
 At this point, if your doors have shipped with a multipoint lock you'll also want to install this before you hang your bifold doors.

-- In preparation for the doors themselves, the carrier hinges and pivots need to be fitted into your top track in the right order (which should be relayed to you in the instruction supplied with your doors) through the cut-outs that can be at one or both ends of the top track, depending on your individual setup.
+11. In preparation for the doors themselves, the carrier hinges and pivots need to be fitted into your top track in the right order (which should be relayed to you in the instruction supplied with your doors) through the cut-outs that can be at one or both ends of the top track, depending on your individual setup.
 The top and bottom blocks of the pivot hinges should be positioned so the adjustment screws can be reached after the bifold doors have been hung.

-- Once the hinges, the carrier hinges and pivots have been installed, you're good to go!
+12. Once the hinges, the carrier hinges and pivots have been installed, you're good to go!
 All of the guide work should have been done for you by this point, so it should be rather self explanatory work actually mounting the doors themselves.
 Just remember to make sure that you adjust the top and bottom pivot hinges to ensure the each previous door is vertical before attempting to hang the next one and make sure that your doors are fitted to the pivot hinges first using the pre-drilled pivot holes.